Han8931/reinforcement_learning_note/README.md

 # Reinforcement Learning From Scratch

-There are already many tutorials and good lectures about reinforcement learning (RL).
-However, I found that they are often too simple to cover the depth of RL or skip many explanations behind the formulas.
-This might be many concepts are too obvious or simple for them.
+There are already a number of excellent tutorials and lectures on Reinforcement Learning (RL) available, but I often find that these do not provide enough detail or explanation of the formulas behind them.
+This may be because a lot of the concepts are assumed to be obvious or straightforward.

-This is troublesome for someone like me who has weak math foundations but want to explore RL deeply.
-Thus, I am trying to explain things clearly with abundant examples and details.
-Also, many python RL implementations are relying on external libraries or too simple.
-Thus, I tried to focus on connecting a dot between theories and implementations.
-Finally, I want to emphasize that this note relies on many sources.
-I really appreciate them.
+This can be a problem for someone like me who has a weak background in mathematics, but wants to gain a comprehensive understanding of RL.
+To address this, I am attempting to explain the theory as clearly as possible, using plenty of examples and details.
+Moreover, many Python RL implementations rely heavily on external libraries or are overly simplistic.
+Thus, I am endeavoring to bridge the gap between theory and implementation.
+Finally, I want to acknowledge that this work is based on numerous sources, and I am forever indebted to them.

 References:
 - [Mastering-Reinforcement-Learning-with-Python](https://github.com/PacktPublishing/Mastering-Reinforcement-Learning-with-Python)